Construction Law Newsfeed

 (3) An Arbitrator is more likely than a Judge or jury to compromise the issues.
 An arbitration award is frequently somewhere between the two extremes requested by the opposing parties.
 Most cases have a similar result.
 This is usually because justice lies somewhere between the reality seen by each party.

 Mediation is non-binding, and therefore is not an ultimate dispute resolution process.
 It is not an alternative for a judicial proceeding or an arbitration.
 Mediation may supplement the means of resolution in either litigation or arbitration.
-Mediation is a structured form of settlement negotiations.
+Mediation is a structured form of settlement negotiations, and may supplement the means of resolution in either litigation or arbitration.
 The advantages to mediation are that the parties must be present with their legal counsel, and must participate in the structured settlement conference.
-In a mediation, the parties' controversies are aired, and each party is allowed to present the strength and weakness of its case.
+In mediation, the parties' controversies are aired, and each party is allowed to present the strength and weakness of its case.
 Each party is therefore forced to confront the issues from the other party's perspective.
 Mediation, as well as any settlement process, has the advantage of decreasing the dispute resolution cost and reducing the risk of an adverse outcome.
 The same as any settlement, however, each party must compromise what it believes to be its strengths in order to reach a resolution.
 Under the judicial system, the Texas Rules of Civil Procedure provide for mediation.
 Even when the parties do not agree to a mediation, a court will normally require a mediation prior to a trial.
 In an arbitration proceeding, AAA will request that the parties participate in mediation as part of the arbitration process.
 Therefore, the mechanisms are present to solicit mediation, if the parties desire mediation.
 There is no necessity to supplement the standard general conditions in the AIA documents to require mediation.

 II.
 PARTICIPATE IN THE OUTCOME OF YOUR CASE